 Firstly, visitors will find a statue of a jaunty looking fellow striding away from the kirkyard as they approach the gates.
 This is a memorial to Robert Fergusson, a poet who is largely credited with inspiring the budding writer Robert Burns in his work, and without whom Burns may never has persisted with the art which has led him to be treasured as Scotland's Bard.

 Born in Edinburgh and educated in St Andrews, Fergusson became well known for his verses in the Scots tongue, something which especially inspired Burns.
-Unfortunately, all was not well in Fergusson's life, and it is thought he suffered from what in modern parlance would be termed depression.
-Having sustained a head injury falling down stairs in the city's Old Town, he was admitted to the asylum, where he died just a short time later.
+Unfortunately, all was not well in Fergusson's life, and having sustained a head injury falling down stairs in the city's Old Town, he was admitted to the asylum, where he died just a short time later.
 He was only 24 years old.